zuozhenggh/learning-library/oci-library/developer-adoption/labs/arm-deploy-nextcloud/tutorial/deploy-nextcloud-a1.md

 ## Deploy Nextcloud on Ampere A1

 Now you can run Nextcloud on the Ampere A1 compute platform as a container deployment.
 You will also use the new container tools such as Podman,  included in Oracle Linux 8.
 Podman provides a lightweight utility to run and manage Open Container Initiative (OCI) compatible containers.
 A Podman deployment can re-use existing container images.
 Podman does not require a running daemon and enables containers to start and run without root permissions.
 To learn more about Podman on Oracle Linux, visit the [official documentation](https://docs.oracle.com/en/operating-systems/oracle-linux/podman/index.html)

-Estimated time: 20 minutes

-### Objectives

-- Deploy Nextcloud as a set of containers on OCI Arm A1

-### Prerequisites

-- Your Oracle Cloud Trial Account
-- You have already created an OCI Arm A1 instance.
-- You have already setup security rules and firewall options to enable application connectivity

 ### Install the Container Tools